 - Step 3: Decision time: and if the answer’s yes, steps 4-10 proceed as smoothly as Avalon-era Bryan Ferry.

 - Step 4: We take care of invoice, payment, and get my signature on your NDA.

-- Step 5: You share your SBIR proposal, for example, along with reviewers’ comments (if applicable), and recommend a short list of articles for me to read.
+- Step 5: You share your SBIR proposal, for example, and recommend a short list of articles for me to read.